 Istio continues to make mesh telemetry collection more configurable.
 In this release, Request Classification has been promoted to Beta.
 This feature enables users to more precisely understand and monitor the traffic in their service mesh.

-Kubernetes Service API support (Alpha)
+Kubernetes Gateway API support (Alpha)

 We are eager to evolve these CRDs in partnership with the Kubernetes community, notably the Kubernetes SIG-NETWORK group, in upcoming releases to help unify and up-level Ingress capabilities across ecosystems.